lengning/adrg_llm_utils/outputs/protocol_description.md

 ### 4) Study Design Schema

 The study included three treatment groups: placebo, xanomeline low dose (54 mg), and xanomeline high dose (81 mg).
-The treatment duration was 26 weeks, with assessments at various time points including Weeks 8, 16, and 24.
+The treatment duration was 26 weeks, with assessments at various time points including Weeks 8, 16, and 24 for efficacy and safety evaluations.